fallen-icarus/cardano-swaps/README.md

 | Addresses with a beacon | [api](https://api.koios.rest/#get-/asset_address_list) | [api](https://docs.blockfrost.io/#tag/Cardano-Assets/paths/~1assets~1%7Basset%7D~1addresses/get)|
 | UTxOs at the address | [api](https://api.koios.rest/#post-/address_info) | [api](https://docs.blockfrost.io/#tag/Cardano-Addresses/paths/~1addresses~1%7Baddress%7D~1utxos/get)|

 Technically, all native tokens can be used as beacons like this but this feature is usually not the intended one.
-The name *Beacon Token* refers to any native token whose only purpose is to act as a tag/beacon.
+The name *Beacon Token* refers to any native token whose purpose is to act as a tag/beacon.
+See [here](https://github.com/zhekson1/CSL-DeFi-Protocols#common-design-patterns) for more information on Beacon Tokens.

 #### Beacon Tokens with Cardano-Swaps
 Every trading pair gets its own spending script.
-This is accomplished with the help of an extra parameter.
-Here is the data type of that extra parameter:
+This is accomplished with the help of the `SwapConfig` parameter:

 ``` Haskell
 data SwapConfig = SwapConfig